-- Turn the camera's dial switch to - 2.
-Press the W.B. button.
-The name of the folder being currently accessed appears on the right side of the LCD monitor, in the middle. - 3.
-Press the + or button to change the folder.
+- Turn the camera's dial switch to 1 - 2.
+Press Memory SETUP.
+The name of the folder being currently accessed appears on the left side of the LCD monitor, in the middle. - 3.
+Press the + or - button to change the folder.